bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 Which shows the general solution to our stochastic differential equation.
 We can characterize this stochastic process by evaluating its mean and variance.
 First, we use the fact that an
-`Itô's integral of a deterministic integrand is normally distributed
+`Itô integral of a deterministic integrand is normally distributed
 <https://quant.stackexchange.com/questions/53212/integration-of-a-deterministic-function-w-r-t-a-brownian-motion>`__,
 thus the second term in Equation 4.15 has zero mean, and so (assuming a non-random initial velocity :math:`v_0`):